Okereke and Diatta's goals extend Club Brugge's dominance in Belgium | Goal.com

 Senegal's Krepin Diatta scored a brace while Nigeria's David Okereke grabbed a goal as Club Brugge stretched their lead in the Belgian First Division A table with a 3-0 victory over Mechelen.

-After a goalless first-half at the AFAS Stadion on Wednesday, Diatta opened the scoring for Philippe Clement's side in the 69th minute and some minutes later, he grabbed his brace.
+After a goalless first-half at the AFAS Stadion on Wednesday, Diatta opened the scoring for Philippe Clement's side in the 69th minute and five minutes later, he bagged his second goal of the night.

-He was later replaced in the 84th minute after his contributions and David Okereke who came off to the bench Noa Lang in the 37th minute, sealed the victory with an 89th-minute goal.
+He was later replaced in the 84th minute after his contributions and David Okereke who came off the bench for injured Noa Lang in the 37th minute, sealed the victory with an 89th-minute goal.

 Despite Dennis’ absence, Diatta and Okereke helped Club Brugge stretch their unbeaten run in the First Division A to eight matches on Wednesday.